hakonmh/NYT-Sentiment-Index/README.md

 pip install -r requirements.txt
 ```

-Then, get an New York Times API-key at [https://developer.nytimes.com/](https://developer.nytimes.com/).
+Get a New York Times API-key at [https://developer.nytimes.com/](https://developer.nytimes.com/).
 You can use the API-key by either setting the `NYT_API_KEY` environment variable or changing the
 `NYT_API_KEY` variable found in `download.py`